 The bill, known as "Willie's Law," amends and reenacts several sections of Louisiana law related to anatomical gifts, specifically R.S.
 17:2351, 2354, and 2354.8, while also enacting new definitions and provisions.
-Key changes include the addition of "fishing license" and "hunting license" to the definitions of documents of gift, allowing individuals to indicate their donor status on these licenses.
-The bill clarifies that revocation or cancellation of a driver's license or identification card does not invalidate an anatomical gift and mandates cooperation between the Louisiana Department of Public Safety and Corrections and the Department of Wildlife and Fisheries in managing donor registries.
+Key changes include the inclusion of "fishing license" and "hunting license" in the definition of a "document of gift," allowing individuals to indicate their donor status on these licenses.
+The bill also clarifies that the revocation or cancellation of a driver's license, identification card, fishing license, or hunting license does not invalidate an anatomical gift.
+Additionally, it mandates cooperation between the Louisiana Department of Public Safety and Corrections and the Louisiana Department of Wildlife and Fisheries to ensure relevant information regarding anatomical gifts is transferred to donor registries.

 SB411 Engrossed: 17:2351(6), 17:2354(A)(1), 17:8(B)